tomeichlersmith/zen-zine/src/lib.typ

   ///
   /// Since 0.25in is a common minimum margin for printers,
   /// this is a reasonable default.
 The "bottom" margin is
-  /// increased to make room for the page number.
+  /// increased to make room for the page number if
+  /// numbering is not none and margin is auto.
   ///
   /// -> length
-  margin: ("bottom": 0.5in, "rest": 0.25in),
+  margin: auto,
   /// content to put on the header of each page
   ///
   /// overrides the page numbers.
 Pass a function